-The Mayo School of Health Sciences (MSHS) at Mayo Clinic in Florida offers diverse and challenging clinical experiences to nursing students enrolled in the Mayo Clinic-affiliated nursing programs.
+Mayo School of Health Sciences at Mayo Clinic's campus in Jacksonville, Florida, offers diverse and challenging clinical experiences to nursing students enrolled in Mayo Clinic-affiliated nursing programs.

 Over the years, nursing education at Mayo Clinic has evolved from a practical need for the best nursing care for Mayo patients.
-Consequently, the organization has played an integral role in providing opportunities for nursing education since its earliest days.
-Mayo's first allied health professional — Edith Graham Mayo, wife of Mayo founder Dr. Charles Mayo — was trained as a nurse anesthetist in 1889.
+Consequently, Mayo has played an integral role in providing opportunities for nursing education since its earliest days.
+Mayo's first allied health professional — Edith Graham Mayo, wife of Mayo co-founder Dr. Charles H. Mayo — was trained as a nurse anesthetist in 1889.

-At Mayo Clinic in Florida, you will observe and experience patient care delivery in a comprehensive health-care center that offers:
+At Mayo Clinic's campus in Florida, you observe and experience patient care delivery in a comprehensive health care center that offers:

 - A caring, collaborative environment

 - An environment based on a team approach and with a commitment to mutual respect

 Mayo's affiliated nursing education programs are accredited by the Accreditation Commission for Education in Nursing or the American Association of Colleges of Nursing.

 See accreditation information for Mayo Clinic College of Medicine.